Following the incredible success of our event in the summer, the Horses Inside Out Equine Anatomy Exhibition will be running alongside our Conference.

 Visualise the structures beneath your horse's skin to enhance your riding and care

-Come on your own, with friends, or book a personal viewing.
+Come on your own or with friends.
 Whether you stay for an hour or a full day, you’ll leave with a deeper understanding of the horse and how your knowledge can make a difference.

 Tickets and Booking